-There are many routes to consider when you are planning an expedition cruise to Antarctica.
-Which route is the right choice for you?
+There are many routes to consider when you are planning an expedition cruise to this destination.
+How do you know which route is the right choice for you?

-There are many routes to consider when planning a trip to Antarctica.
+There are many routes to consider when planning a trip to this region.

 Expeditions range from 9 to 32 days in length and are all vessel based.
 The vast majority of these expeditions embark from Ushuaia, the southernmost port in Argentina.

-Before we run through your options, I should point out that the prices mentioned in this video are ‘expedition only’, they do not include flights or accommodation on land, they are based on the lowest grade quad or triple cabin-spaces and are always subject to availability and to change.
+Before we run through your options, I should point out that the prices mentioned in this video are ‘expedition only’.
+They do not include flights or accommodation on land, are based on the lowest grade quad or triple cabin-spaces and are always subject to availability and to change.

 If you are travelling alone, we can usually arrange same-gender shared-cabins which help to keep the cost down.
 Or you can opt for ‘sole occupancy’, taking a cabin to yourself which usually comes with an additional 50% supplement.

 Twin cabins, higher grade cabins or suites are available but you should expect to pay more.
-Our travel advisors are always happy to help you get an accurate quote for your perfect trip.
+Our travel advisors are always happy to help you get an accurate quote for your perfect Antarctica itinerary.

-The most popular expedition route, often referred to as the classic route, can take between 9 and13 Days.
-The first, and last, two-and-a-half-days are spent crossing The Drake Passage to Antarctica and South Shetland Islands.
+The most popular expedition route, often referred to as the classic route, can take between 9 and 13 Days.
+The first, and last, two-and-a-half-days are spent crossing The Drake Passage to Antarctica and the South Shetland Islands.

 The Shackleton Route

-Following Shakelton’s historic route will take between 20 and 24 days.
-This fascinating route takes in South Georgia & The Falklands as well as Antarctica.
+Following Shackelton’s historic route will take between 20 and 24 days.
+This fascinating Antarctica cruise itinerary also takes in South Georgia and The Falklands.

-This expedition is a longer commitment, suitable for those with a little more time to spare and prices start at just over £8000 and rise up to a little over £11,000 in peak season
+It must be considered that this expedition demands a longer commitment and is suitable for those with a little more time to spare.
+Prices start at just over £8000 and rise up to a little over £11,000 in peak season.

 Crossing The Circle

-Taking around 14 days.
-Exploring the more remote areas of Antarctica and reaching the actual Antarctic Circle, is a dream come true for most of our passengers and the rich wildlife and glorious scenery make this a very special trip indeed.
+This wonderful Antarctica trip takes around 14 days.
+Exploring the more remote areas and reaching the actual Antarctic Circle is a dream come true for most of our passengers.
+The rich wildlife and glorious scenery make this a very special trip indeed.

 You should expect to pay between £6500 and £8000 for this slightly longer expedition.